 3. DVR will work with Wabanaki VR to increase opportunities for collaboration on delivery of Pre-Employment Transition Services to Native American students with disabilities attending Maine high schools.

-4. According to the joint Memorandum of Understanding, Maine DVR and Wabanaki VR will meet at least annually to review the agreement.Objective 3.2: To address the growing numbers of Maine residents who are “New Mainers” and who may be eligible for DVR services, Maine DVR will strengthen its services to this population through the following strategies:
+4. According to the joint Memorandum of Understanding, Maine DVR and Wabanaki VR will meet at least annually to review the agreement.

+Objective 3.2: To address the growing numbers of Maine residents who are “New Mainers” and who may be eligible for DVR services, Maine DVR will strengthen its services to this population through the lens of Diversity, Equity and Inclusion and following these strategies:
-1.

 a.
-Provide staff training and development to DVR staff to increase cultural competence as measured through pre- and post- training evaluation.

-b.
-Conduct educational and outreach activities to increase awareness of availability of DVR services.

-c.
-Join with other workforce system partners to address common barriers to employment – such as transcript analysis, English language skills, and need for support services.

-d.
-Ensure language access in all DVR-produced and delivered materials.
+Provide staff training and development to DVR staff to increase cultural competence as measured through pre- and post- training evaluation. b.
+Conduct educational and outreach activities to community organizations to increase awareness of availability of DVR services. c.
+Join with other workforce system partners to address common barriers to employment – such as transcript analysis, English language skills, and need for support services. d.
+Ensure language access in all DVR-produced and delivered materials. e.

-e.
 Include best practices in hiring and retaining New Mainers in employer engagement activities.

 Objective 3.3: To support the successful reentry of individuals with disabilities exiting the correctional systems and reentering employment, Maine DVR will strengthen its services to this population through the following strategies:

-1. Building on a successful pilot effort, Maine DVR will partner with the Department of Corrections and the Bureau of Employment Services to expand delivery of a targeted pre-release “Career Exploration Workshop” to state and county correctional facilities throughout the state.

-2. Strengthen DVR participation in the Reentry Network, leading to increased knowledge of resources and supports to promote employment and reduce recidivism.

-3. Maintain “Corrections Liaisons” in each office.
+a.
+Building on a successful pilot effort, Maine DVR will partner with the Department of Corrections and the Bureau of Employment Services to expand delivery of a targeted pre-release “Career Exploration Workshop” to state and county correctional facilities throughout the state. b.
+Strengthen DVR participation in the Reentry Network – and other justice advisory groups - leading to increased knowledge of resources and supports to promote employment and reduce recidivism. c.
+Maintain “Corrections Liaisons” in each office.
 Liaisons will be paired with regional correctional facilities leading to increased collaboration and timely pre-release referrals.
-Liaisons will participate in joint DVR/Department of Corrections quarterly meetings leading to increased coordination of services for mutual clients.

-4. Provide annual staff training on best practices leading to successful employment for individuals with a criminal history.
+Liaisons will participate in joint DVR/Department of Corrections quarterly meetings leading to increased coordination of services for mutual clients. d.
+Provide annual staff training on best practices leading to successful employment for individuals with a criminal history. e.
+Increase access to Pre-Employment and other Transition services for youth through coordination with Maine Youth Center staff and educators.

 Objective 3.4: To support successful employment of individuals who are Veterans, DVR will strengthen its services to this population through the following strategies:

-1. Continue to collaborate with Bureau of Employment Services’ Veterans Services leading to increased co-enrollment opportunities for veterans with disabilities

-2. DVR will maintain “Veterans Liaisons” in each office.
-Liaisons will participate in quarterly Bureau of Employment Services’ Veterans Services team meetings to exchange information and plan joint events (such as targeted job fairs).

-3. During PY20, DVR will update its Memorandum of Understanding with federal Veterans’ Affairs Vocational Rehabilitation & Employment leading to increased referrals of Veterans eligible for both services.

-4. DVR will provide training to staff on the employment needs of Veterans.
+a.
+Continue to collaborate with Bureau of Employment Services’ Veterans Services leading to increased co-enrollment opportunities for veterans with disabilities b.
+DVR will maintain “Veterans Liaisons” in each office.
+Liaisons will participate in quarterly Bureau of Employment Services’ Veterans Services team meetings to exchange information and plan joint events (such as targeted job fairs). c.
+During PY2022, DVR will update its Memorandum of Understanding with federal Veterans’ Affairs Vocational Rehabilitation & Employment leading to increased referrals of Veterans eligible for both services. d.
+DVR will provide training to staff on the employment needs of Veterans.

 Objective 3.5: To support successful employment and community inclusion of individuals with dual sensory impairments (Deaf/Blind), DVR will strengthen its services to this population through the following strategies:

 1. Through its Division for the Deaf and Hard of Hearing, DVR will work in partnership with DBVI and other community organizations to explore opportunities to build capacity of Support Service Providers across the state.